L4E PD: Helpful apps & tools

 Move to Gmail and Google CalendarUse Gmail and Google Calendar

 Your MacBook automatically comes with Apple's Mail app (blue square with a white envelope) installed.
-Although you can use this app for SFUSD email, the SFUSD Department of Technology recommends using the Gmail website (mail.sfusd.edu) for reading, searching, and sending emails.
-Your district email account runs through Gmail, and Apple's Mail and Gmail don't always work seamlessly together.
-Many times, when people are having trouble with sending or receiving emails, it's because they are using Apple's Mail app instead of the Gmail website.
-Using Gmail yourself can also help you feel more confident supporting students with questions about email, who only have access to Gmail on their Chromebooks.
+Although you may have used Apple's app in the past for SFUSD email, the SFUSD Department of Technology strongly recommends using the Gmail website (mail.sfusd.edu) for reading, searching, and sending emails.
+Your district email account runs through Gmail, and Apple's Mail and Gmail don't always work well together.
+Most of the time, when people are having trouble with sending or receiving emails, it's because they are using Apple's Mail app instead of the Gmail website.
+Using Gmail yourself will also help you feel more confident supporting students with questions about email, who only have access to Gmail on their Chromebooks.